 Graphic designer from Valencia, Spain.
 He has a site with Spanish and Catalan language type material, including an interview with Fred Smeijers and the history of typefounding in Valencia.
 He is working on the stone and garden inspired Lhorta (2007).
 [Google] [More] ⦿

 Jordi Embodas is a Barcelona-based graphic designer, b.
 1978.
 After studying at ELISAVA (1995-1999) and at GH Essen, Germany, he started working at Estudi Juste Calduch in Barcelona (from 2001 onwards).
-He designs type since 2005 and set up Tipografies in Barcelona for that purpose.
+He designs type since 2005 and set up Tipografies in Barcelona for that purpose in 2010.
 Jordi teaches typography at the design schools from Barcelona Elisava and Idep.
 His typefaces:

 Tipos en red